 - Chen Yanxiang, the only person from Indonesia known to have visited dynastic Korea, reaches Seoul after having set out from Java four months before.

 - In the Treaty of Salynas, Lithuania cedes Samogitia to the Teutonic Knights.

 - The Nichiren Shōshū branch of Buddhism is founded in Japan.

-- King Edwin of Northumbria is defeated and killed by the British under Penda and Cadwallon.
+- Battle of Hatfield Chase: King Edwin of Northumbria is defeated and killed by an alliance under Penda of Mercia and Cadwallon of Gwynedd.

 - 539 BC